oracle/weblogic-kubernetes-operator/integration-tests/README.md

 waitTimePod=5

-src/integration-tests/resources/ITFirstOperator.properties - customized properties for operator.
+src/integration-tests/resources/ITFirstOperator.properties - customized properties for Operator.
 Any property can be provided here from create-weblogic-operator-inputs.yaml, for all the properties that are not defined here default values in create-weblogic-operator-inputs.yaml are used while generating the operator inputs yaml file.

 ```
 serviceAccount= weblogic-operator